-First we assume that $X$ particles are always non-relativistic and do not reach chemical equilibrium at early time ($X\ll X_{\rm eq}$).
-The case of thermal production of non-relativistic dark matter without reaching chemical equilibrium with the thermal radiation bath is an instance of the dark matter freeze-in scenario formulated more generally in \cite{Hall:2009bx} and developed in e.g.~\cite{Elahi:2014fsa,McDonald:2001vt,Chu:2013jja,Yaguna:2011qn,Chu:2011be,Blennow:2013jba}.
-Thus we consider the evolution of $X$ following eq.~(\ref{dme}), for now taking $b=0$, in which case
+First we assume that dark matter is always non-relativistic and does not reach chemical equilibrium ($X\ll X_{\rm eq}$).
+The case of thermal production of non-relativistic dark matter without reaching chemical equilibrium with the thermal radiation bath is an instance of dark matter freeze-in formulated more generally in \cite{Hall:2009bx} and developed in e.g.~\cite{Elahi:2014fsa,McDonald:2001vt,Chu:2013jja,Yaguna:2011qn,Chu:2011be,Blennow:2013jba}.
+We consider the evolution of $X$ following eq.~(\ref{dme}), for now taking $b=0$, in which case

 in terms of the equilibrium distribution given by

 where $g$ is the number of internal degrees of freedom of the dark matter state.
 Using eq.~(\ref{Tapprox}) and substituting eq.~(\ref{Xeq}) into eq.~(\ref{X1}) we obtain \beq X' =\langle\sigma v\rangle \frac{g^2M_X^3\kappa^3T_{\rm Max}^3}{8\pi^3H_IT_{\rm RH}^3}A^{(20+n)/8}e^{-\frac{2M_X A^{(4+n)/8}}{\kappa T_{\rm Max}}}~. \eeq Expressing the cross section in terms of the s and p-wave pieces $\langle\sigma v\rangle=\alpha_s/M_X^2+ \alpha_pT/M_X^3$, and integrating (neglecting the temperature dependence in $\kappa$, i.e.~$\kappa=\kappa_{\rm RH}\equiv \kappa(T_{\rm RH})$) gives